drdnar/SolitaireCSE/readme.txt

 ------ Change Log --------------------------------------------------------------

+Build 1052 (13 November 2014)
+ - Calculator will no longer disconnect when you start Solitaire.
+But it won't respond to TI Connect, either.
+ - 248 free bytes remaining
+ - Unless new bugs are discovered or somebody has a better idea for the face card graphics, this is the last update.

 Build 1050 (13 November 2014)
  - Fixed stack overflow issue that would happen if you played more than 200ish games without exiting the app